4. Planning and implementation

 • Has any other party already opened similar data?
 How was it done?
 Would it be possible to open the data in a similar format?

-Helsinki Region Infoshare has developed a tool named Datasette that makes it possible to publish data available through an interface in a file format.
+Helsinki Region Infoshare has introduced the Datasette tool, which enables the publication of data available through an API in a file format.
 Read more about Datasette on HRI’s website (in Finnish).

 Defining data quality

-This step describes how the quality of the dataset to be opened can be evaluated, specified and described.
+This section describes how the quality of a dataset to be opened can be evaluated, determined, and described.

 The public administration's shared data quality criteria and indicators developed to support improvement in the quality of public administration data can be used to evaluate and describe the data quality.